saurvs/astro-rust/README.md

 ## Algorithms

-Algorithms implemented in this library allow you to calculate or perform the following, categorically:
+Algorithms implemented in this library allow you to calculate or perform the following:

 **The 8 Solar System Planets**